The History of Bolton Landing & The Town of Bolton

 In the beginnings of the town, there was only one school house that was located three miles north of the town, until around 1804 when a new school was built south of the historic Mohican House.
 Today, the town has its own school district, the Bolton Landing Central School District.

 The Mohican House was the site of the very first hotel, tavern, and general store in Bolton Landing.
 Built in 1870, the second oldest hotel in Bolton was the Bolton House, located north of the Mohican House.
 The third oldest hotel is the famed Sagamore, which first opened in the spring of 1883.
 The Sagamore, situated on Green Island, is proudly running today, and stands on higher ground overlooking the majesty of Lake George.
-Built in 16th century style of architecture, the Sagamore offers spectacular views of the Adirondack Mountains and the lake, as well as wonderful accomodations and delicious food.
+The Sagamore offers spectacular views of the Adirondack Mountains and the lake, as well as wonderful accomodations and delicious food.

 Come relive the past in Bolton!
 When visiting, be sure to check out the Bolton Historical Society Museum and Lake George Historical Association Museum for exhibits and more historic facts about the town.